tagnja/LearningNotes/cs-foundations/algorithm/classic-questions/dynamic-programming-porblems-analysis.md

   > 1\.
 Sub-problem result store to Array, or sub-problem index value to map).
 If this sub-problem exist in memorized container, bypass it and don't calculate it.
   >
   > 2\.
 The memorized container can be global variable or parameter of function.
 Variable can using Map or Array.
-Map memorized multiple composed key, Array memorized single key.
+Map memorized multiple composed string key, Array memorized single int key.

 - Bottom-up approach  (Tabulation): for iterator and relational calculate.

   > Iterate Impose sub-problem result to calculate bigger scale sub-problem.

 <h3 id="intr">Introduction</h3>